Matthias247/rfcs/text/0000-run-to-completion-async-fn.md

 They already need to be aware about the current cancellation behavior.
-They will also need to be aware that cancelling some of the current async functions (e.g. the proposed `scope` function for structured concurrency support in tokio) will will lead to `panic`s or `abort`s, since there exists not way to handle a cancellation in a reasonable fashion.
+They will also need to be aware that cancelling some of the current async functions (e.g. the proposed `scope` function for structured concurrency support in tokio) will will lead to `panic`s or `abort`s, since there exists no way to handle a cancellation in a reasonable fashion.
 By introducing run-to-completion function we will at least gain a feature on type-system level that will help to disambiguate functions which can safely be synchronously cancelled and ones which need to